 The Academic Senate supports the right of a faculty member to deny enrollment to an individual student if the faculty member deems the student unable to benefit from instruction.
-However, the right of a faculty member to have final say in enrollment of It is the responsibility of academic senates to communicate to faculty that they are not required to provide information about any students to family members, whether they are minors or not.

-minors, and students in general, should be made clear in board policy.
+However, the right of a faculty member to have final say in enrollment of minors, and students in general, should be made clear in board policy.
 See the resource section in the appendices for samples of such language.

-A faculty member has allowed a 13 year old to enroll in her course.
+A faculty member has allowed a thirteen-year-old to enroll in her course.
 A few weeks into the term, the student's mother accompanies him and requests to sit in on the class.
 What should the faculty member do in this situation?